-SUBJECT: Adoption of Ordinance No. 458.14, amending Riverside County Ordinance No. 458.
-Regulating Special Flood Hazard Areas and Implementing the National Flood Insurance Program - CEQA Findings of Exemption - All Supervisorial Districts [\$0]
+SUBJECT: TRANSPORTATION AND LAND MANAGEMENT AGENCY: Introduction of Ordinance No. 458.17, Amending Riverside County Ordinance No. 458 (Regulating Special Flood Hazard Areas and Implementing the National Flood Insurance Program (NFIP)) to Provide Consistency between Ordinance No. 458 and the NFIP; Revision to other Provisions of the Ordinance in Order to Streamline Development Process in a Floodplain.
+Set a Public Hearing Date on January 25, 2022.
+All Districts. [\$0]